Flag of Tuscany

 The flag of Tuscany is the official flag of the region of Tuscany, Italy.
-The flag depicts a silver Pegasus rampant on a white field between two horizontal red bands.
+The flag depicts a silver winged horse rampant on a white field between two horizontal red bands.
 The flag first appeared as a gonfalon on 20 May 1975 along with accompanying text Regione Toscana above the Pegasus.
 It was officially adopted as the flag of Tuscany on 3 February 1995.